 Ron Thomas assumed his responsibilities as Puget Sound's thirteenth president on July 16, 2003.
 Since that time, he has led the university in three critical planning initiatives: a 20-year master plan aimed at making the most of Puget Sound's intimate, inviting, and inspiring campus; a strategic plan of action for the next decade that will position the university as a national leader in liberal arts education; and preparations for an ambitious comprehensive capital campaign to realize these objectives.

 In addition to building a strong foundation for the future, President Thomas came to Puget Sound firmly committed to the idea that good scholarship and good citizenship go hand in hand and that Puget Sound's distinctive learning environment, vibrant community, outstanding students, and dedicated faculty offer the opportunity to provide national leadership in this area.
-The university's widely acclaimed Civic Scholarship Project (along with its pioneering work in environmental sustainability through the Sound Policy Institute and in the role of race in American education and culture through the Race and Pedagogy Initiative) are initial manifestations of this commitment.
+Manifestations of this commitment include the university's widely acclaimed Civic Scholarship Project (along with its pioneering work in environmental sustainability through the Sound Policy Institute and in the role of race in American education and culture through the Race and Pedagogy Initiative) and the Tacoma Public Schools Commitment, in which graduates of Tacoma's public high schools who are admitted to Puget Sound have their full financial need met.